 Drug and alcohol rehab counselor Alan Berki, LISW-S, says it can be just the reset you need to get your year started off right.
 “Anyone who drinks can benefit from doing Dry January, especially heavy social drinkers,” he says.

-Heavy social drinking is often considered binge drinking, defined as more than five drinks in one sitting for men and people assigned male at birth and more than four drinks for women and people assigned female at birth (though, your personal limits are dependent on a variety of factors, including height, weight and more).
+Heavy social drinking is often considered binge drinking, defined as more than five drinks in one sitting for men and more than four drinks for women (though your personal limits may be dependent on a variety of factors, including genetic sex, height, weight and more).